The-Jay-Dev/Porfolio-Website/README.md

 # Jay-Dev Porfolio

 This website is the central hub for all of my projects, blogs, and future endeavors.
+It’s also a great opportunity for me to refresh and strengthen my web development skills.
 While it's still in its early stages, I plan to enhance it with many new features and effects over time, while significantly improving my knowledge of JavaScript along the way.

 <img width="1856" height="952" alt="image" src="https://github.com/user-attachments/assets/5c8f4c56-6831-41bb-b8ca-1b38bcda3afc" /><Br>